ed-kung/CSUN-Econ-433/labs/lab07/README.md

     ===============================================================================
     Note:                                               *p<0.1; **p<0.05; ***p<0.01

 This lets us see how our coefficient of interest, `FEMALE`, changes as more controls are added.
+The table shows us that controlling for hours worked explains much of the overall difference between male and female earnings, but not all of it.
+By contrast, different industries of work do not appear to explain much of the male-female wage differential.

 ### Assignment

 In addition to the three regression you already ran, run these as well:

 - `r4`: In addition to hours worked and industry, create a variable `COLLEGE` which indicates whether the person has a bachelors' degree or higher.
 Create another variable `MARRIED` to indicate whether the person is married.
-Include both variables in the regression.
+Include both variables and `AGE` in the regression.

-- `r5`: In addition to the college indicator, control for the field of study (`DEGFIELD`), the occupation (`OCC`), and the race (`RACE`).
-These are factor variables.
-Hint: To control for more than one factor variable, you can use the notation `felm(Y ~ X1 + X2 | F1 + F2 + F3)`
+- `r5`: In addition to the college indicator, control for the field of study (`DEGFIELD`), the occupation (`OCC`), the race (`RACE`), and the county of residence (`COUNTYFIP`).
+These are all factor variables that you can include as fixed effects.
+Hint: To control for more than one factor variable, you can use the notation `felm(Y ~ X1 + X2 | F1 + F2 + F3)` where `F1`, `F2`, and `F3` are the factor variables.

 Put all 5 regressions together in one table using stargazer.
-Make sure the coefficients for `FEMALE`, `COLLEGE`, `MARRIED`, and `LOGHRS` are shown in the table.
-What is the male-female wage differential once college, marriage, hours, industry, occupation, and degree of study are all controlled for?
+Make sure the coefficients for `FEMALE`, `COLLEGE`, `MARRIED`, `AGE`, and `LOGHRS` are shown in the table.
+Then answer the questions on the Canvas assignment and show me your regression output.

 ### Takeaways